nkelley-uga/Cult-Terry/README.md

 MSBA people: let me know if there are any specific things you want me to work in here.

-Planned stuff is: regression (probably 2), classification (normal and anomaly detection), clustering , NLP (at least 2).
+Planned stuff is:
+* Intermediate:
+    1. classification-1
+    2. clustering
+* Intermediate +:
+    1. regression-2
+    2. classification-2
+    3. NLP-2
+* Misc:
+    1. AWS

 ---